pkgcraft/scallop/README.md

 ## Development

-Developing scallop requires recent versions of cargo, rust, meson, and ninja are installed along with a standard C compiler.
+Developing scallop requires recent versions of cargo and rust are installed along with a standard C compiler.
+Additionally, meson and ninja are required for shared library support.

 To build scallop, run the following commands: